pmichali/lazyjack/README.md

 and Istio.

+## Quick Start Guide
+For the impatient, you can do the following to bring up cluster of two (or more) nodes.
+See below for details on each step.

+1. Provision the hardware with OS and the pre-requisite tools.
+2. Install Orca on master and build.
+3. Modify the sample config file using the hosts/interfaces for your topology.
+4. Run `init` command on master.
+5. Copy Orca binary and updated config file to minions.
+6. Run `prepare` on each node.
+7. Run `up` on master, and then on minions.

 ## A bit about IPv6 and Kubernetes...
 Kubernetes 1.9 has alpha support for IPv6 only (not dual stack) mode of operation for pods and services.
 There are various plugins that have or are